margaretmf/margaretmf.github.io/keycreativewriting.md

 # A Self-Love Potion Recipe ##
 I have a new self-love potion recipe.
-<br> It's better than any other remedy.
+<br> It's better than any other prescribed remedy.
-<br> It consists of some ways to seek love within
+<br> It consists of some ways to seek love within;
 <br> rather than chase the love from women or men.

 Ingredients:
-<br> rA handful of mindful moments
+<br> A handful of mindful moments
 <br> A cup of the love deep within
 <br> 10 sprinkles of affirmations
 <br> A gift to myself